trycatchh/lower/README.md

 Lower Framework is a lightweight, modular web framework written in C that speeds up development with its flexibility and high performance.
 It allows you to customize and extend modules easily to fit your needs.
 With [LowPM](https://trycatch.network), integrating external libraries and managing modules becomes simple and efficient, making your projects faster and more maintainable.

 ## Getting Started & Integration
+### Use LW Structure
+> [Copy the project](https://github.com/trycatchh/lower.git) directly and stand it up.
+All the structures that should be in the project will come, just commit your project on it.

+### Include Your Project
-Include basic modules for run
+> Include basic modules for run
 ```shell
 git clone https://github.com/trycatchh/lower.git
 ```
-Add the library to your code file
+> Add the library to your code file
 ```c
 #include "lower/run.h" // Runtime module
 ```